enyojs/enyo-docs/developer-guide/key-concepts/components.md

 Having addressed the issue of component ownership, we can return our attention to the `onTriggered` event.
-Notice the string set for the `onTriggered` event in the `"timer"` configuration object.
+Notice the string set for the `onTriggered` event in the `timer` configuration object.
 This is the name of the method in `SimulatedMessage` (the owner of the timer) that will be called to handle the event.

 Events are delegated to the generating component's owner by way of this named delegate string.
 This lets us avoid the pain of having an add/remove listener mechanism.
-The first argument sent with every event is `"inSender"`, which is a reference to the component that generated the event.
+The first argument sent with every event is `inSender`, which is a reference to the component that generated the event.
 This argument facilitates code reuse since the same method can be used to handle multiple events distinguished by `inSender`.
 The second argument, `inEvent`, is an object whose